 In recognition of Anderson’s service to his country, President Lincoln promoted Anderson to the rank of brigadier-general in the regular army effective May 15, 1861.
 On May 28, the War Department ordered Anderson to take command of the newly created Department of Kentucky, which included as much of the state of Kentucky that lay within one hundred miles of the Ohio River.

-On August 15, 1861, the War Department issued General Orders No. 57, which effectively replaced the Department of Kentucky with an expanded department that included all of Kentucky and Tennessee.
-The newly created unit was named Department of the Cumberland.
-Soon thereafter, Anderson became ill, possibly due to the fevers he contracted while serving in Florida or the injury he sustained during the Mexican-American War.
+On August 15, 1861, the War Department issued General Orders No. 57, which replaced the Department of Kentucky with an expanded department that included all of Kentucky and Tennessee.
+Officials designated the newly created subdivision as the Department of the Cumberland.
+Soon thereafter, Anderson became ill, possibly because of the fevers he contracted while serving in Florida or the injury he sustained during the Mexican-American War.
 On October 7, the War Department issued General Orders No. 6, directing Major General William T. Sherman to relieve Anderson.

 With his health shattered, Anderson spent the next two years in New York awaiting orders.
-He was finally given a brief command of Fort Adams, at Newport Harbor, Rhode Island, from August 19 to October 27, 1863, when he was retired from active service “for Disability resulting from Long and Faithful Service, and Wounds and Disease contracted in the Line of Duty.”
+Briefly. he commanded of Fort Adams, at Newport Harbor, Rhode Island, from August 19 to October 27, 1863, when he retired from active service “for Disability resulting from Long and Faithful Service, and Wounds and Disease contracted in the Line of Duty.”
 Although not on active duty, Anderson continued to serve in a nominal position at New York City, on the Staff of the General commanding the Eastern Department until January 22, 1869.
-On February 3, 1865, he was brevetted to major general “for gallant and meritorious service in the harbor of Charleston, S. C., in the defense of Fort Sumter.”
-Two months later, on April 14, 1865, Anderson returned to Fort Sumter to raise ceremoniously the Stars and Stripes over the stronghold that he had been forced to evacuate earlier (four years to the day).
+On February 3, 1865, the army brevetted him to major general “for gallant and meritorious service in the harbor of Charleston, S. C., in the defense of Fort Sumter.”
+Two months later, on April 14, 1865, Anderson returned to Fort Sumter to raise ceremoniously the Stars and Stripes over the stronghold that Confederates had forced to surrender earlier (four years to the day).